BlackDilvish/IaidoTraining/README.md

 - Movement instructions and tutorials for ZNKR Seitei Iai
 - Video tutorials streamed in the application during training
 - Additional objects used to train techniques through procedural generation of cutting planes
+- Editor mode dedicated for development to generate user training paths in-game and parser for the generated output